 The final principle of UX information architecture is perhaps the most important of all, and ties together all previous points.
 This is concerned with the scalability of your design, informing designers that the content one begins with initially will at one point be but a fraction of the total content on the design.
 For this reason, making programs which are scalable, modular, and easily expandible is one of the most important things to keep in mind when creating an information architecture.

 Information architecture is one of the foundational concepts of user experience design.
 A website or app with poor information architecture will stand out like a sore thumb, with IA being much easier to notice when executed poorly then well.
-As a UX designer, having an understanding of information architecture is essential, however truly wrapping one’s head around the science can lead to a more holistic understanding of the disciple as a whole.
+The 8 principles of website design lay down the importance of IA in detail.
+As a UX designer, having an understanding of information architecture is essential, however, truly wrapping one’s head around the science can lead to a more holistic understanding of the disciple as a whole.
 To see UX information architecture in action, check out our PVR case study, wherein we revamped the UI and UX of the app as a whole, with particular emphasis on the IA side of things.

 Frequently Asked Questions

 UX architecture is essentially information architecture.
 This is the study that dictates how and where to organize the pieces of the information featured on a design.
 In essence, they are similar to a traditional architect, but in the field of website, or app design.
 Laying out items, pieces of content, and tools is the job of the UX architect.